veenlabs/data-kit/README.md

 })

 // Add apis.
-You can configure each operation more than just shown in below examples.
+You can configure each operation more than just shown in the below examples.
 Check documents for more details addOperations({
   createProduct: ['/api/v1/products', 'POST'],
   listProducts: '/api/v1/products',